fernandolugo22/PnP-JS-Core/README.md

 **What**

 We have created [a new repo](https://github.com/pnp/pnpjs) that will continue the work started with sp-pnp-js and encourage you to begin migrating your existing projects, and for new projects using these libraries.
-Please review the [transtion guide](https://pnp.github.io/pnpjs/transition-guide.html) to help with your migration.
+Please review the [transition guide](https://pnp.github.io/pnpjs/transition-guide.html) to help with your migration.

 **Why**